 Do You Know the Story Behind These Weird Illinois Structures?

-As Illinoisans, I'm sure we've all been to Chicago a time or two or two hundred, but have you ever noticed these weird structures floating along the city's shoreline?
+As Illinoisans, I'm sure we've all been to Chicago a time or two or two hundred, but have you ever noticed weird structures floating along the city's shoreline and wondered what their purpose is?

-I've noticed these structures several times and have always thought, 'what the heck is that?', but no one has ever been able to tell me what they actually are...until today.
+I've seen these structures several times and have always thought, 'what the heck is that?', but no one has ever been able to tell me what they actually are...until today.

 According to preservationchicago.org;